 We stayed at the most incredible villa – Villa Uma Asri in Mengwi, which is 20 minutes from Canggu and 45 minutes from Ubud.

-If you are looking to escape the craziness of Kuta, Canggu is a great place to stay.
-It offers great shopping, cafes and restaurants.
+If you want to escape Kuta’s craziness, Canggu is a great place to stay.
+It offers excellent shopping, cafes, and restaurants.

 The next day, Pete and I departed for North Sumatra to continue our backpacking adventure.